onedata/onedatafilerestclient/README.md

 ### Get attributes

 This method returns attributes for specified space, directory or file.
+It accepts the following optional keyword arguments:

+- `attributes` - list of specific attributes to return
+- `file_path` - path to the file relative to the space
+- `file_id` - unique file ID
+- `provider` - specific Oneprovider to use for the operation

 For example, to get attributes for `MyData` space: